ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 ~~~~
 {:wholeflow #wholeflow title="RATS Protocol Flows"}

-In the RATS architecture shown above, specific content items (payload conveyed by Interactions) are identified:
+In the RATS architecture shown above, specific content items (payload conveyed in message flows) are identified:

 * Evidence is as set of believable Claims about distinguishable Environments made by an Attester.
 * Known-Good-Values are reference Claims used to appraise Evidence by an Verifier.